daac-tools/python-daachorse/README.md

 that allow for positional overlap in the input text, use `find_overlapping()`.
 When you instantiate a new automaton, unique identifiers are assigned to each pattern in the input order.
-The match result has the byte positions of the occurrence and its identifier.
+The match result has the character positions of the occurrence and its identifier.

 ```python
 >> import daachorse